jarofghosts/glance/README.md

     g = createGlance({
       dir: '../Files', // defaults to current working dir
       port: 86753, // defaults to 61403
+      indices: [], // use these file names to provide indices
       indexing: true, // will provide a directory list when requested, defaults to false
       nodot: true, // will hide dot files from lists and will not serve them, defaults to false
       verbose: true // defaults to false